Accessing the Consumer API

 Be aware that some endpoints take multi-part form-data or in a few cases return an octet stream.

-Read the Consumer API reference for the details of all endpoints provided by the Consumer API.
+Read the Swagger documentation included in the product or Consumer API reference for the details of all endpoints provided by the Consumer API.

 Downloading the Tachyon SDK